opendatainitiative/opendatainitiative.github.io/app/blog/posts/2025-02-13-doge-update.md

 Here are the most recent major developments regarding the Department of Government Efficiency (DOGE) as of February 13, 2025, along with analysis of potential implications for state governments.

+## All-In Podcast Comments on DOGE
+Following Chamath’s DOGE analogy
+- government spending is a three layer onion
+	- people: headcount, job titles
+	- Infrastructure: business leases
+	- Service and IT: might be the real place to find spending as it is less obvious and generally overlooked
+- Also documenting, reviewing each organization's mission and how their activities align with that mission.

 ## Recent Federal Developments

 ### Deferred Resignation Program Results